secretstartups/handbook/content/handbook/sales/field-operations/gtm-resources/rules-of-engagement.md

 **Multinational companies (MNC) with headquarters outside of China and affiliates in China, or Multinational companies (MNC) with headquarters in China and affiliates outside of China, seeking a shared instance concept**:

-1. They are considered as GitLab accounts.
-It is the MNCs’ responsibility to comply with PIPL and the GitLab Subscription Agreement Section 14.4 if there are users in China to be part of the namespace and/or if there are user data crossing borders.
-2. GitLab Self-Managed licenses are recommended for these MNCs if they are seeking shared instance, with the MNC headquarters being the purchasing entities.
-3. GitLab SaaS cannot be sold to any China affiliate directly.
+1. GitLab SaaS cannot be sold to any China affiliate directly.
 GitLab SaaS can only be sold to entities located outside of China.
-4. GitLab Dedicated follows GitLab SaaS rules for PIPL consideration
+2. GitLab Dedicated follows GitLab SaaS rules for PIPL consideration if (A) the Dedicated Cloud hosting region is outside of China; or (B) the data in a Dedicated Cloud hosting region in China can be accessed by GitLab.
-5. When in doubt, slack in the @jihu-account-escalations channel
+3. When in doubt, slack in the @jihu-account-escalations channel

 **Novation of an Account:**
 1. If a current customer of GitLab Inc or its Affiliates who falls within the definition of a PRC Customer, or a current PRC Customer (JiHu customer) falls outside the definition, then: